biojava/biojava.github.io/wiki/BioJava3_Proposal.md

     match those in the English localisation.
 This causes protein sequences to be mistranslated or misrepresented.
 BioJava needs to be modified to take this into account.
+10. BioSQL interaction is good but there are still issues - particularly to do with case conventions for naming things such as alphabets.
+A BioSQL mini-hackathon has been suggested as one way to nail down exactly how BioSQL should be used, right down to details like this, so that all projects may be able to fully interact without knowledge of which tool was used to write the data to BioSQL.

 Categories of Improvement
 -------------------------